 The first images from NASA's new space telescope show how it's coming into focus

-When astronomers point the observatory at a bright, single star, the mirror segments each capture a different vision of that one celestial object, and they're all out of focus and distorted.
+When astronomers point the observatory at a bright single star, the mirror segments each capture a different vision of that one celestial object, and the images are all out of focus and distorted.

 One mosaic released by NASA, for example, looks like just a dark sky speckled with 18 little dots.
 Each dot is a different view of the same star, and each is labeled with the name of the mirror segment that captured it.